I carry a small notebook everywhere I go. I use it to jot things down.

 I think we all know exactly how that came to be.
 During a three hour power-point presentation, nature’s CFO snorted himself awake and with all eyes upon him, felt he had to come up with something brilliant.

-“Let’s combine reproduction and bladder functionality,” he said, “it’ll save a bundle, right?”
+“Let’s combine reproduction and bladder functions,” he said, “it’ll save a bundle, right?”

 Well, it did.

-Next, think about this: if teenagers cannot be trusted with cigarettes, alcohol or cars, why does nature arm them with fully loaded sexual organs?
+Next, think about this: if we can’t trust a fourteen year old with cigarettes, alcohol and cars, why does nature arm them with fully loaded sexual organs?

 Whose idea was that?
 Marketing?
 So how do we fix it?